murlipatel1/path_finder_backend/README.md

 ## API

+## This will give you the details of the given all API listed below

 ### Endpoint: POST /locations
 Request Body: { "name": "Location A", "latitude": 37.7749, "longitude": -122.4194 }
 Response: `201 Created` with the created location.